Learning Outcomes

 Scenario: Sam breaks a window and starts a fire in a neighbour’s house, believing (wrongly) that the neighbour would want him to do so to claim insurance.

-Answer: Sam cannot rely on lawful excuse.
-His belief is not honest or reasonable, and insurance fraud is not a valid reason.
-He is likely guilty of arson.
+Sam cannot rely on lawful excuse.
+His belief is neither about valid consent nor about protecting property in immediate need.
+Insurance fraud is not a valid reason.
+He is likely guilty of arson (and, depending on the facts, potentially aggravated arson if he intended or was reckless as to endangering life).

 Exam Warning